World Leading Icelandic Privacy Laws

 What are the advantages of storing data in Iceland?

 Before we decided to locate our email servers in Iceland, we performed a study to determine the security level, as well as the user data protection policies in place.
-After numerous studies, we gave Iceland our unanimous vote as being the best country to store user data.
+The USA was not an option because of the privacy violations committed by that nation.
+We thought about Switzerland but decided against it because the US Government could ask for all the data swiss servers using the USA/Swiss MLAT law.
+We finally gave Iceland our unanimous vote as being the best country to store user data.
 The decision was attributed to its benefits, which we have listed here:

 1. Icelandic Modern Media Initiative (IMMI)